 Taxis, most commonly crew cab pickup trucks, have fixed prices depending on the destination.
 For example, on San Cristobal island, any trip in Puerto Baquerizo Moreno is $2 and a one-way ride to El Progreso is $5.
 That is the price per taxi, not per person.
 You can also hire a taxi by the hour or, for a fixed rate, to do a self-guided tour of the highlands.

-You cannot rent a car or motorcycle in Galapagos but you can rent bicycles (typically for less than $5 per hour or ~$10 for a half day or ~$20 for a full day) and some places have electric scooters.
+You cannot rent a car or motorcycle in Galapagos but you can rent bicycles, typically for less than $5 per hour or ~$10 for a half day or ~$20 for a full day.

-There is very limited local bus service but, due to the infrequent nature of the schedule, we don’t recommend using it.
+There is very limited local bus service on San Cristobal but, due to the infrequent nature of the schedule, we don’t recommend using it.
+It’s a bit more viable on Santa Cruz.
+Be sure you understand where to catch the bus for the return journey e.g. if you go to the highlands.

 Interisland transport is via lancha (30-passenger speedboat — the word ferry is a misnomer!) which costs $30 or via small plane for ~$150.
 If your flight arrives at or departs from Baltra, you will have to pay for the airport shuttle bus $5 ($2.50 for seniors and children age 2-11), ferry across the Itabaca Canal $1, and bus $5 or taxi $25 to Puerto Ayora.